 Let’s draw attention to the importance of mental health and facilitate conversations with students on how to improve theirs.
 With this year’s theme of “Mental health is a universal human right” in mind, here are some Great Mental Health Habits for Students to Establish.

 Named after the English mathematician and writer, Ada Lovelace Day (ALD) is an international celebration of the achievements of women in STEM!

 Coming out as gay, lesbian, bisexual, trans, queer, or however you identify can be hard and scary.
 Let’s support students together to help them find comfort and confidence in their identities and sharing it with the world!

-- Resources and College Search Tips for LGBTQ+ Students: Most colleges offer LGBTQ+ resources that are there to provide support for all students.
-Learn more about them here to help you recognize colleges that will support students for who they are.
+- Resources and College Search Tips for LGBTQ+ Students: Most colleges offer LGBTQ+ resources to provide support for all students.
+Learn more about them to help you recognize and recommend colleges that will support students for who they are.